Patient education: Acute bronchitis in adults (Beyond the Basics)

 The most common symptoms of acute bronchitis include:

-- Some people cough up mucus, which may be clear, yellow, or green in color
+●Some people cough up mucus, which may be clear, yellow, or green in color (in this case, coughing is a good response to help clear the bronchi of the mucus).

 Fever is not common in people with acute bronchitis.
 However, having a fever can be a sign of another condition, such as the flu or pneumonia.
-(See "Patient information: Influenza symptoms and treatment (Beyond the Basics)" and "Patient information: Pneumonia in adults (Beyond the Basics)".)
+(See "Patient education: Influenza symptoms and treatment (Beyond the Basics)" and "Patient education: Pneumonia in adults (Beyond the Basics)".)

 Conditions with similar features — There are other conditions that have symptoms similar to those of acute bronchitis.